 St Edmund’s War Memorial College was opened in 1954 by the Christian Brothers to respond to the call of Catholic parents in the region.
-It was the first Catholic Secondary Boys’ College established in the Australian Capital Territory and has been educating boys for over 60 years from Year 4 to Year 12 in the Edmund Rice Tradition.
-The College belongs to the Edmund Rice Education Australia (EREA) network of schools following the vision of Edmund Rice.
+It was the first Catholic Secondary Boys’ College established in the Australian Capital Territory and has been educating boys for over 70 years from Year 4 to Year 12 in the Edmund Rice Tradition.
+The College is part of the Edmund Rice Education Australia (EREA) network of schools following the vision of Edmund Rice.

 The College is an inclusive community, committed and supportive of its traditions and strives to educate and inspire the boys; achieving a synthesis of faith and culture to foster a caring family spirit where boys can realise their full potential.